 Favorite USA Road Trips to Consider

 Clearly road tripping is our passion.
 The best road trips in the USA are both lengthy and super short, such as weekend getaways.
-After spending lots of time pouring through The Open Road… we have made our official USA bucket list of road trips.
+After spending lots of time pouring through blog posts and travel books, we have made our official USA bucket list of road trips.
 They are as follows:

 - 20 Day Northern California Loop – can you tell it’s my top pick?